-The First Look for Charity is the nation’s largest auto show and a formal gala benefiting Special Olympics Illinois and 17 other vital charities in the Chicagoland area.
-Now in its 31st year, the First Look offers complimentary hors-d’oeuvres, champagne, wine, soft drinks and desserts all on the show floor.
+First Look for Charity is the nation’s largest auto show and a formal gala benefiting Special Olympics Illinois and 17 other vital charities in the Chicagoland area.
+First Look offers complimentary hors-d’oeuvres, champagne, wine, soft drinks and desserts all on the show floor.
 Guests will also enjoy live music and have the chance to win a new vehicle.
-The Special Olympics Illinois hospitality suite typically opens all evening beginning at 6:00 pm.
-Enjoy the open bar, hors-d’oeuvres and complimentary coat check.
+The Special Olympics Illinois hospitality suite opens at 5:30 PM, and the Chicago Auto Show begins at 7:00 PM.
 Remember – this is a tax-deductible contribution.

-The Inspire Greatness Gala is truly that, inspirational for all of those who partake, by what the athletes show them in ability, not disability.
+The Champions Ball is truly that - inspirational for all of those who partake, by what the athletes show them in ability, not disability.
 The athletes are also inspired to see the many people who support them at this black tie gala that raises over $1 million dollars for Special Olympics Illinois programming.

-As Special Olympics Illinois’ most high end event, the program that gala-goers view is also second to none, culminating in a very moving and encouraging cinematic piece that promotes unification, ability and through sport, the confidence that is instilled in an athlete to succeed and be motivated to achieve off the field of play as well.
+As Special Olympics Illinois’ most high-end event, the program that Champions Ball attendees view is also second-to-none, culminating in a very moving and encouraging cinematic piece that promotes unification, ability and through sport, the confidence that is instilled in an athlete to succeed and be motivated to achieve off the field of play as well.

 Please join us for a day of golf and inspiration in support of Special Olympics Illinois hosted by our Foundation Board members at one of the most unique courses in Illinois!

 The day will include 18 holes of golf, lunch, practice range, green fees, carts, forecaddies, on-course refreshments and a brief program with cocktails and dinner directly following golf.

-Your participation will help create opportunities for 23,000 athletes with intellectual disabilities and 20,000 Young Athletes in Illinois through sport, health, education and community-building.
+Your participation will help create opportunities for thousands of athletes with intellectual disabilities in Illinois through sport, health education, personal development, leadership, and community-building.

 It’s a signature annual fundraiser benefiting Special Olympics Illinois!
-Thousands of spectators watch over 60,000 yellow rubber ducks splash into the Chicago River in downtown Chicago and race down the river towards the finish line.
-Usually taking place in early August, Race Day kicks off at 10 am, at 401 North Michigan Avenue with entertainment for the entire family.
-Splashdown for the Ducky Derby is at 1 pm.
-All proceeds benefit more than 23,000 athletes and over 17,000 Young Athletes across Illinois.
+Thousands of spectators watch over 75,000 yellow rubber ducks splash into the Chicago River in downtown Chicago and race down the river towards the finish line.
+Usually taking place in early August, race day kicks off at around 10:00 AM at 401 North Michigan Avenue with entertainment for the entire family.
+Splashdown for the Ducky Derby is at 1:00 PM.
+All proceeds benefit the thousands of athletes at Special Olympics Illinois.

-In January, Special Olympics Illinois, Region K and Indoor Softball Inc. will hosts an Annual Girls Indoor Winter Fast Pitch Softball Tournament at the Southern Illinois Center in Du Quoin.
-All money raised from this tournament will benefit the over 1,600 Special Olympics Athletes competing in Region K.
+In January, Special Olympics Illinois, Region K and Indoor Softball Inc. will host an Annual Girls Indoor Winter Fast Pitch Softball Tournament at the Southern Illinois Center in Du Quoin.
+All money raised from this tournament will benefit the more than 1,600 Special Olympics Athletes competing in Region K.

-Race Day kicks off at 1:00 pm with a parade, followed by the main event - the duck race - at 3:00 pm, followed by entertainment for the entire family – live music, face painting, games, and an appearance by Splash, the Duck.
+Race day kicks off at 1:00 PM with a parade, followed by the main event - the duck race - at 3:00 PM.
+Also included throughout the day is entertainment for the entire family, including live music, face painting, games, and a special appearance by Splash the Duck.

 Six Flags Great America and Special Olympics Illinois have teamed up for the Coaster Challenge.
-This event that happens in September, takes the run out of racing & ride your way to the finish line to support the athletes of Special Olympics Illinois.
+This event takes place in September.
+Take the run out of racing and ride your way to the finish line to support the athletes of Special Olympics Illinois.

-Simply register for $25, fundraise, and ride the distance of a 5K, 10K, Half Marathon or Marathon on Six Flags Great America world-class roller coasters.
-The earlier you register, the more time to work on fundraising - and the more rollercoasters you will ride!
+Simply register for $25, fundraise, and then ride the distance of a 5K, 10K, half marathon or marathon on Six Flags Great America's world-class rollercoasters.
+The earlier you register, the more time you have to work on fundraising - and the more rollercoasters you will ride!

-This event that takes place during Spring Training in Mesa, Arizona is a Chicago-style party experience after a Cubs game filled with your favorite sports celebrities pouring beverages, signing items and comically entertaining the crowd.
-Past events have enjoyed, Joe Maddon, Joe Mantegna, Kyle Schwarber, Brian Urlacher and dozens more.
+This event takes place during Spring Training in Mesa, Arizona.
+It's a Chicago-style party experience post-Cubs game that is filled with your favorite sports celebrities pouring beverages, signing items, and comically entertaining the crowd.
+Past events have enjoyed Joe Maddon, Joe Mantegna, Kyle Schwarber, Brian Urlacher and dozens more.